brson/hackmd-collab/compile-time-1.md

 In the next episode, we'll deep-dive into the specifics of Rust's language design that cause it to compile slowly.

 Stay Rusty, friends.

+## Thanks

+A number of people helped with this blog series.
+Thanks especially to Niko Matsakis, Graydon Hoare, Ted Mielczarek for their insights, and Calvin Weng for proofreading and editing.

 <!--